co-ment/comt/README.txt

 4. Commit locally: `hg commit -m "MY COMMIT MESSAGE"`
 5. Export your changeset to a file: `hg export tip > my_patch.txt`
 6. Create a ticket describing your change and attach your patch to it: http://www.co-ment.org/newticket
-7. We will review the patch and get in touch will you if needed
+7. We will review the patch as soon as possible.
+If we judge it acceptable and useful, we will be back to you regarding copyright, licensing and other legalese.

 Contribute without using mercurial
 ----------------------------------
 If you don't want to use mercurial, you can also create a ticket (http://www.co-ment.org/newticket) with a few modified files to the bugtracker.
 Make sure you leave us a nickname and an email for inclusion in the changelog.
+Point 7 above also applies to contributions without using mercurial.

 Translation
 ===========